 - Problems sleeping

-Another hormone that can affect a woman’s weight is Estradiol.
-As women approach menopause they not only develop hot flashes and night sweats but many notice an unwanted shift in their bodies.
+Another hormone that can affect a both men and women is Estradiol.
+In men, this can play an important role in sexual health and arousal.
+In women, this hormone plays a big part in weight.
+As women approach menopause they not only develop hot flashes and night sweats but may notice an unwanted shift in their bodies.
 They begin to develop more fat in their mid-section that can also place them at higher risk for diabetes and heart disease.
 It is important for women to understand what is going on with their bodies as they approach menopause.
-Gaining insight into this process and creating action steps with a medical provider can help women prevent weight gain and decrease their risk of chronic diseases.
+Gaining insight into this process and creating action steps with a medical provider can help prevent weight gain and decrease their risk of chronic diseases.